input-output-hk/mantis/doc/opcodes.md

  * Current block
  * State MPT (storing accounts).
 It's already implemented but not populated with data.
  * Contract cache (storing code of accounts).
 Contract cache is not implemented.
+* Other missing pieces:
-* Implement functionality related to burning gas / calculating available gas etc. need to be implemented.
+ * Functionality related to burning gas / calculating available gas etc.
-* Implement logging and storing logged data in a transaction
+ * Logging and storing logged data in a transaction.
+ * Do more research on `f0s: System operations opcodes`.

 # Not implemented opcodes.